• Students

 • SEEK: You must maintain at least 12 credits to be eligible for SEEK.
 SEEK students may only drop below full-time with the permission of the SEEK department.

-• Federal Direct Loans and Perkins Loans: If you drop below 6 credits you may not be entitled to the funds even if you have an outstanding balance owed to the college.
+• Federal Direct Loans: If you drop below 6 credits you may not be entitled to the funds even if you have an outstanding balance owed to the college.
 With 6 credits or more you are still eligible for the monies, however, you may go into repayment if you have used your grace period.
 If you were awarded a Direct Loan you must conduct an Exit Interview.

 If you withdraw completely from classes, your aid will be affected as follows:

-• PELL, SEOG, ACG, SMART Grants, Federal Perkins and Direct Loans: Federal student aid regulations specify that students "earn" their federal financial aid awards according to the number of days they attend classes each semester.
+• PELL, SEOG, ACG, SMART Grants, Federal and Direct Loans: Federal student aid regulations specify that students "earn" their federal financial aid awards according to the number of days they attend classes each semester.
 The amount of aid that a student may keep is in direct proportion to the length of time the student attends classes during the semester.
 The college must determine whether a portion of that student's federal aid must be returned to the U.S. Department of Education or disbursed to the students.

 • TAP: If you, withdraw you will forfeit your next TAP payment.
 If you want to enroll next semester, you must pay for your tuition with funds other than TAP.
 Students may be eligible for a onetime waiver.